rgolubtsov/rgolubtsov.github.io/src/data/docs/openbsd/upgrade-63-to-65.md

 known fix for it exists, include that as well.
 ```

-...and making initial network configuration...
+...and making initial network configurations...

 ```
 $ sudo ifconfig vio0 10.0.2.101/24